 How to attain goals?

-Never to set goals means never to attain one.
+Never to set a goal means never to attain one.
 No goal means no success.
 And it is much the same if You persue unclear goals.
 A goal, which is not plain and clear, is difficult to attain.
 Setting yourself goals is one of the most important things in life.
 Setting goals properly is a fundamental method for success.

 How to set goals?